debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/configure-alarms.md

 6. Click **Save**.

-    -\> The alarm will be displayed in the Active alarms panel of the device when the conditions are satisfied.
+    -\&gt; The alarm will be displayed in the Active alarms panel of the device when the conditions are satisfied.

 ## Receiving alarm notification email